PowerAruba/PowerArubaCX/README.md

 From release 0.4.0, it is possible to connect on same times to multi Aruba CX You need to use -connection parameter to cmdlet

-For example to get interface of 2 FortiGate
+For example to get system of 2 ArubaCX

 ```powershell
 # Connect to first ArubaCX